 Still, you should always check your university’s website, just to be sure what the exact requirements are.

-Also, the universities may ask for an application fee of 24 EUR, and tax Egyptian students and non-Egyptian students differently, so don’t try and compare what your colleagues paid and how much you had to hand over.
+Egyptian universities can also ask for an application fee; they also charge Egyptian students and non-Egyptian students differently, so don’t compare how much you pay to how much local students pay.

 Egypt is one of the cheapest international destinations for students.
-Living costs and the entertainment comes at a low price, even though Egypt offers some of the best and most adventurous activities you could consider (it would be difficult to ride a camel in Canada, wouldn’t it?).
-The minimum average student living costs are 220-350 EUR/month.
+Living costs and the entertainment comes at a low price, even though Egypt offers some of the best and most adventurous activities (e.g. riding a camel).
+The minimum average living costs are around 220–350 EUR/month, but it depends on your needs and lifestyle.

 Everything you may know about Egypt revolves, more than likely, around mummies, pharaohs, and pyramids, but the culture and the people of Egypt are far more complex and laid more cornerstones in science and astrology than the world combined.